cbarruffaldi/StarWarsStoryGen/README.md

 - Optional: Select a Vehicle

 ### Future work
+- Check the selections are not the same character or Planet
 - Improve error handling
 - Error UX
 - Use input description to generate story